kiskaszap/angularDocumentation/README.md

 9.  **Quiz Controller**

-    - Open the quizController.js file in the controllers folder and add the following code:
+    - Open the quizController.js file in the controllers folder and add the following code

       ```Javascript
       // controllers/quizController.js